jkenlooper/chillbox/docs/features.md

 - All secrets are stored in a tmpfs file system when not encrypted
   - Restarting of the server will require user interaction (via [Ansible]) to decrypt secrets
-- Trigger running the update script via secured webhook in chillbox server
+- Trigger running the update script via ansible playbook

 ### Other Ideas for New Features